WICG/scroll-to-text-fragment/README.md

 syntax in the future to allow multiple context terms, allowing more complicated context matching across elements.

-If provided, the prefix must be the first argument to targetText.
-Similarly, the suffix must be the last argument to targetText.
+If provided, the prefix must be the first argument to the text directive.
+Similarly, the suffix must be the last argument.

 <table><tr><td>